Kilimanjaro Kit List

 Note that the links we provide below from each listed item, serve only as examples of what will suffice.
-You are not required to use these specific items!
+You are obviously not required to use these specific items!

-But please read reviews if opting for an alternative to what we suggest, as while some lower costs alternatives may be entirely acceptable, equally, you may be considering an item of substantially inferior or inadequate quality.
-If you're in any doubt, simply contact your TK coordinator and ask for their opinion on a specific item that you're thinking of buying.
+But please read reviews if opting for an alternative to what we suggest, as while some lower-cost alternatives may be entirely acceptable, equally, you may be considering an item of substantially inferior or inadequate quality.
+If you're in any doubt, simply send a link to the product via WhatsApp to your TK coordinator and ask for their opinion on a specific item that you're thinking of buying.

 Before you spend what could become quite a significant sum, note that we are able to hire out some of the specialist clothing and equipment that you may need.
 To see a list of what we hire and it's price per day, please download our Kilimanjaro kit hire order form.